91d906h4/Constellator/README.md

 ## Barnum Effect

-Many (almost all) astrological analyses use [Barnum Effect](https://en.wikipedia.org/wiki/Barnum_effect), so it can be challenging to determine a preson's constellation from a single sentance.
+Many (almost all) astrological analyses use Barum Effct, so it can be challenging to determine a preson's constellation from a single sentance.

 Here are some sentances descripbing your personality using Barnum Effect: